NwCoder21/Linux-Sandbox/Redirection and Piping/Redirection.md

 So, this is how we redirect standard error.
 Either redirecting it to a file or appendinng it to a file.

 ---

- # TITLE TO COME SOON
+# Redirecting Multiple Streams

 Can also redirect multiple streams at one time.

- * Can redirect standard out and standard error at the same time.
+Can redirect standard out and standard error at the same time.
 For example:

 ![image](https://user-images.githubusercontent.com/107522496/198004261-38e3aa01-3ff1-45fe-8def-456b1a4d661d.png)